 - Security issues:

-In a Distributed Database, along with maintaining no data redundancy, the security of data as well as network is a prime concern.
+In a Distributed Database, along with maintaining no data redundancy, the security of data as well as a network is a prime concern.
 A network can be easily attacked for data theft and misuse.

 - Integrity Control:

 In a vast Distributed database system, maintaining data consistency is important.
-All changes made to data at one site must be reflected to all the sites.
+All changes made to data at one site must be reflected on all the sites.
 The communication and processing cost is high in Distributed DBMS in order to enforce the integrity of data.